 Another difference is the fact that all letters are treated as mathematical variables.
 Variables are printed using an italic font, and the spacing around each letter is wider than in text-mode.

 '''

 Compare office to \(office\).
+Compare office to office.

 '''